foliojs/pdfkit/docs/getting_started.md

 ### Creating a document

 Creating a PDFKit document is quite simple.
-Just require the `pdfkit` module in your CoffeeScript or JavaScript source file and create an instance of the `PDFDocument` class.
+Just require the `pdfkit` module in your JavaScript source file and create an instance of the `PDFDocument` class.

     const PDFDocument = require('pdfkit');